 By Tracy Hanes

-Strengthening multi-unit sales should buffer Ontario market correction
+Strengthening multi-unit sales should buffer the Ontario real estate market correction

-After 2017’s rollercoaster ride, expect the province’s housing market to be on a steadier track this year.
+After 2017’s rollercoaster ride, expect the Ontario real estate market to be on a steadier track this year.

 Experts predict a cooling in the market, but it will be a soft landing.
 Multi-unit residential building (MURB) sales will continue to play a key role in large urban centres due to their affordability, but after a record year, at least one source expects sales and prices to slow there as well.

-We asked BMO Financial Group Chief Economist Douglas Porter, RBC Senior Economist Robert Hogue, CMHC Ontario Regional Economist Ted Tsiakopoulos and Ben Myers, Fortress Real Developments Senior V.P. of Market Research and Analytics, for their views.
+We asked BMO Financial Group Chief Economist Douglas Porter, RBC Senior Economist Robert Hogue, CMHC Ontario Regional Economist Ted Tsiakopoulos and Ben Myers, Fortress Real Developments Senior V.P. of Market Research and Analytics, for their views on the Ontario real estate market.

 But first, a recap of 2017—“as crazy a year as you could imagine,” according to Myers.
 “The average resale home price in the GTA went from $730,000 in December 2016 to more than $916,000 in April 2017.
 That was unbelievable—26% price growth in just a few months.”